Roasted Frozen Broccoli

 - Uses pantry ingredients: All you need is an oil spray, and spices that are in your cupboard already.
 This recipe couldn’t be simpler!

-Once you make this roasted frozen broccoli, you won’t settle for mushy vegetables again.
+It saves me so much time and I feel good about getting some veggies on the table without a lot of effort.
+Once you make this roasted frozen broccoli, you won’t settle for mushy vegetables again!

-- Olive oil spray: or other cooking spray
+- Olive oil spray: or other neutral cooking spray.

 - Salt and pepper